Akshitha613/Python_programming/README.md

 2)Creating a Simple Calculator

-+With input given from the user
+*With input given from the user

  a = int(input("1st number: "))